acerbilab/S-VBMC/README.md

 print(f"Stacked ELBO: {vp_stacked.elbo['estimated']}")
 ```

-For a detailed walkthrough, see the `examples.ipynb` notebook, which optionally includes a minimal guide on how to run VBMC multiple times.
+For a detailed walkthrough, see the `basic_usage.ipynb` notebook, which optionally includes a minimal guide on how to run VBMC multiple times.

 **Note**: For compatibility with VBMC, this implementation of S-VBMC stores results in `NumPy` arrays.
 However, it uses `PyTorch` under the hood to run the ELBO optimization.